RezwanCAAS/diploid-genome-assembly/README.md

 	-m busco \
 	-t 30 \

-# Juicer and Juicebox for chromosomal scaffolding
+# 5-Juicer and Juicebox for chromosomal scaffolding
 #step1_index the assembly

 #!/bin/bash